How to Recover From Edibles

 Microdose

 Most won't feel much if any intoxicating effects from a higher microdose of five milligrams.
-Still, anyone concerned or just not interested in feeling high should consider starting with a low dose and assessing how they feel in 30 to 120 minutes.
+Still, anyone concerned or just not interested in feeling high should consider starting with a low dose and assessing how they feel.
+Learn how to microdose edibles in our blog.

 The "Regular" Dose